 Cook Chicken

-- Remove the chicken from the container and place on a plate.
+- Preheat the oven to 180°C (350°F ).
+Remove the chicken from the container and place on a plate.

-- Put all the chicken thighs in cast iron, pour the soy sauce and vinegar mix over the chicken making sure the cast iron doesn't overflow.
+- Place all of the cooked chicken in the pan skin side down.
+Pour the soy sauce and vinegar mix over the chicken making sure the cast iron doesn't overflow.
 The liquid shouldn't cover the chicken.
+Sprinkle the black peppercorn over the chicken.
+Add the bay leaves.

 - Place in the preheated oven to cook for 30-40 minutes or until the chicken reaches an internal temperature of 75°F (165°F)

-- When there are 8-5 minutes left, change the temperature to 200°C (400°F) and change the setting to broil in order to crisp the chicken skin.
+- When there is 8-5 minutes left, change the temperature to 200°C (400°F) and change the setting to broil in order to crisp the chicken skin.
 You may need to move your cast iron closer to the top grill.
 Watch this part carefully to make sure you don't burn the chicken skin!

-- Serve over steamed white rice.
+- Serve over white rice.

 Leave a Reply